 Einat Gil, Ph.D.

-Design & Lead innovation in Teaching & Learning
+Design, lead & research innovation in Teaching & Learning

-A lecturer, consultant and a leader of innovation processes in teaching & learning.
-Head of Pedagogical Innovation Spaces project and a lecturer of undergraduate and graduate courses at the Faculty of Education, the Kibbutzim College of Education.
+A lecturer, consultant and a leader of innovation processes in teaching & learning in higher education.
+Director of the Center for Innovation & Learning Design and a lecturer at the Technologies in Education graduate program, the Kibbutzim College of Education.
 Previously the Head of Teaching Innovation division at Levinsky College of Education where I established Future Learning Spaces – vision, integration and R&D and led the foundation of the center for Simulations and Learning from Cases.

 Formerly a postdoctoral fellow at the University of Toronto and the Fields Institute.
 My research focuses on teaching and learning in Future & Hybrid Learning Spaces as well as in Statistics Education, looking at how students learn with data in innovative learning environments.
 Some studies center around identifying teaching practices, design patterns and the emergence of new pedagogical models contributing both theory and practice.